 We’ve all experienced the highs and lows of life, from the occasional blue mood to the euphoria that comes with a big accomplishment or happy experience.
-But many people spend a large portion of their lives in a middle ground zone, where stable mood and predictable behaviors are the status quo.
+Yet many people spend a large portion of their lives in a middle ground zone, where stable mood and predictable behaviors are the status quo.

 But for some people, especially those with bipolar disorder, finding and staying in that middle ground, can be very difficult.
-Dr. Ernest Rasyidi, a psychiatrist with St. Joseph Hospital in Orange County, California, says that bipolar disorder — which is classified into two categories of bipolar 1 and bipolar 2 — are defined by how patients move from one extreme end, or pole, of mood to the other.
+Dr. Ernest Rasyidi, a psychiatrist with St. Joseph Hospital in Orange County, California, says that bipolar disorder — which is classified into two categories, bipolar 1 and bipolar 2 — are defined by how patients move from one extreme end, or pole, of mood to the other.

 “In both conditions, a patient may experience episodes of major depression,” but they also “have mood states on the other end of the pole.
 If depression is considered ‘down,’ they have periods that are considered ‘up’ relative to normal mood.”

 [READ: Is Alcohol a Depressant?]

 The Distinction Between Bipolar 1 and Bipolar 2

 While both disorders have these swings in mood as a primary feature of the disorder, the distinction between them rests in the “severity or intensity of the up phases,” Rasyidi says.

 “In bipolar 1, the ups are more intense and extreme and may even include hallucinations or loss of touch with reality.
 Psychiatrists diagnose this as mania.
 These episodes can be quite dramatic, and patients can get into a lot of trouble during these phases either through shopping sprees or extremely impulsive and reckless behaviors, which can often lead to interactions with law enforcement.”